SamuelPloskonka/au-code-repro/README.md

 You will have to complete the following tasks:
 - Task 1:

-### Task 1: Create a repository and clone it to your computer!
+### Task 1: Create a repository and clone it to your computer.
 Create your own repository by copying this one:

 1. On this website click the *green* 'Use this template' button (maybe by opening it in a new window / tab).